microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     sudo chmod +x InstallSecurityAgent.sh

     #BE SURE TO REPLACE WITH YOUR INIT
-    sudo ./InstallSecurityAgent.sh -aui Device -aum SymmetricKey -f /var/certs/key -hn oilwells-iothub-[YOURINIT].azure-devices.net -di oilwells001 -i
+    sudo ./InstallSecurityAgent.sh -aui Device -aum SymmetricKey -f /var/certs/key -hn oilwells-iothub-[YOURINIT].azure-devices.net -di oilwells-edge-001 -i

-    sudo mkdir /var/certs

-    sudo nano /var/certs/key
     ```

     > **Note**: The Device Id is case-sensitive.

-2. Copy the primary key for the device from the IoT Hub in the Azure Portal and paste it into the file.
+Be sure you specify the correct device id or the service will not start.

-3. Run the following command to start the security agent:
+4. Run the following command to start the security agent:

     ```PowerShell
     sudo systemctl start ASCIoTAgent
     sudo systemctl status ASCIoTAgent
     ```

-4. The status of the service will not be **started**.
+5. The status of the service will not be **started**.
 Run the following command:

     ```PowerShell
     sudo journalctl -u ASCIoTAgent
     ```

-5. Scroll to the bottom of the logs, you should see an error about the azureiotsecurity module not being registered.
+6. Scroll to the bottom of the logs, you should see an error about the azureiotsecurity module not being registered.

     ![An error is displayed about the ASC for IoT agent not being registered.](media/ex4_image011.png "Missing the ASC for IoT agent module")